-After consultation with the Healthcare Research Advisory Panel, the MND Association will normally respond within six weeks, to advise whether submission of a full application is appropriate or not.
-The closing date for submission of full (formal) applications will be at least four weeks from the date of the invitation to submit a full application.
+If you do not receive this email, please contact us at research.grants@mndassociation.org.
+After consultation with its Healthcare Research Advisory Panel, the MND Association will normally respond within six weeks, to advise whether submission of a full application is appropriate or not.
+The closing date for full (formal) applications will be at least four weeks from the date of communication.